Posted on 9/10/2019 in Web Development

 - What are the business drivers behind this redesign?

-- What would be considered a successful result for this new website?
-For example: increased conversions, increased user engagement, an easier content management experience, or streamlined integration of multiple internal systems.
+- What would be considered a successful result of this new website?
+For example: increased conversions, increased user engagement, and easier content management experience, or streamlined integration of multiple internal systems.

 - What are your “must-haves” versus your “nice-to-haves”?

-- Do you have any internal resources who can contribute to the project?
+- Do you have any internal resources that can contribute to the project?

 - What do you like and dislike about your current site?

 - Does the site need to integrate with other platforms (ie: CRM, marketing automation system, or ERP system)

 2. Use a Bootstrap Theme: After you define your requirements, you should have a sense of how complex your site needs to be.
 If you don’t require anything too custom, you can consider using a bootstrap theme to save money on design and front-end development.
 There are a lot of premium bootstrap themes available for less than $60.
 Giving a web developer a theme to start from can cut out a bit of work and can create a sizable time and cost savings.

 3. Identify Opportunities for Reuse: This is another area where planning ahead can save you some headaches and some cash.
 Take inventory of your current content (copy and imagery).
 There are 2 main things to consider here:

 - Can you use your existing content on the new site or does new content need to be written?
 Your Google Analytics account should be able to help you here.
 If you do need to revamp your content, you don’t need to do it all at once.
 Focus on your most important pages now and then pick away at the rest post-launch.